Seek and Solve Reasoning for Table Question Answering: Proposed Methods

 \subsection{The Seek-and-Solve pipeline}

-A schematic of the ``Seek-and-Solve" pipeline is shown in Fig.~\ref{fig:twostagepipeline}.
+A schematic of the Seek-and-Solve pipeline is shown in Fig.~\ref{fig:twostagepipeline}.
 In overview, for a given TQA task, the process involves two LLM calls before arriving at an answer.

-\textbf{Stage-1: Seek.} In this stage, we instruct the LLM to enhance its understanding of table semantics and question analysis before performing QA by completing an information seeking task.
-In specific, we model the table's row and column header hierarchies as a row tree and a column tree, respectively.
+\textbf{The Seek stage.} In this stage, we instruct the LLM to enhance its understanding of table semantics and analyze the question before performing QA by completing an information-seeking task.
+Specifically, we model the table's row and column header hierarchies as a row tree and a column tree, respectively.
 The obtained row and column trees are then converted into a list of information, where each item is a tuple linearized from a tree path.
-Next, we use an ICL prompt (the Stage-1 prompt template in Fig.~\ref{fig:twostagepipeline}) to instruct the LLM to analyze the question and seek question-relevant tuples (i.e., tree paths) from the list.
-The resulting Stage-1 response shall be separated into rationale and selected tuples, referred to as Seek-CoT and Seek-Result, respectively, for further use.
+Next, we use an ICL prompt (the Seek-stage prompt template in Fig.~\ref{fig:twostagepipeline}) to instruct the LLM to analyze the question and seek question-relevant tuples (i.e., tree paths) from the list.
+The resulting Seek-stage response is separated into rationale and selected tuples, referred to as Seek-CoT and Seek-Result, respectively, for further use.

 This work prioritizes Seek-CoT over Seek-Result, necessitating several design considerations.
 First, the table is excluded from the prompt to prevent the LLM from answering questions with shortcuts rather than thorough analysis.
 Second, we instruct the LLM to seek relevant tree paths, as reasoning steps grounded in tree paths may improve faithfulness.
 Third, instead of two separate lists, we combine the tree paths from both row and column trees.
 Empirical observations show that LLMs can misidentify a row tree path as a column tree path and vice versa.
 Selecting row tree paths and column tree paths in separate steps is also not recommended because it could decrease the coherence of the reasoning process.
 Our design addresses these concerns while encouraging the LLM to reason faithfully.